libprima/prima/README.md

 #### Other languages

-- Interfaces for using the modern Fortran implementation under other languages will be available later.
+- Interfaces for using the modern Fortran implementation in other languages will be available later.
 - Given the **modern** Fortran version, **native implementations** in other languages become **much easier**, because we now have a structured and modularized implementation as a reference.
 My team will implement the methods in other languages in this way.
-This is the main motivation for developing the **modern** Fortran version first &mdash; to provide a modernized reference implementation for the development in other languages.
+This is the main motivation for developing the **modern** Fortran version first &mdash;
+to provide a modernized reference implementation for the development in other languages.

 ### Bug fixes